Skip to main content

 See the full gallery

-Paver patio design idea: a warm-toned field with a contrasting border course
+Paver patio design idea: a curved border course framing the field

-Natural stone inspiration: irregular flagstone with planted joints
+Natural stone inspiration: a shaded irregular stone patio with planted joints

 Imagery on this site is inspiration and examples of what licensed local contractors can build, not a portfolio of completed client projects.